-Webb described the training process for bloodhounds as a game of hide and go seek.
-They start training the bloodhounds when they’re 8 weeks old, and teach them to chase someone who starts to run.
+Webb described the training process for bloodhounds as a game of hide and seek.
+They begin training the dogs when they’re 8 weeks old, and teach them to chase someone who starts to run.
 Then, the trainer starts adding turns so the dog has to use its nose to look for the person.

-“It is really about learning about your dog and how to read them, and then learning how to be a team together,” Webb explained.
+“It is really about learning about your dog and how to read them, and then learning how to be a team together,” Webb said.

 Bloodhounds are a working breed, and their sense of smell is nearly unrivaled.
 They can track a missing person or criminal suspect for miles.
 Webb’s personal record with her bloodhounds is eight miles of tracking.